4d/docs/website/translated_docs/es/code-editor/find-replace.md

 ## Mostrar la documentación

 The **Show documentation...** command opens the documentation for the target element.
 To do this, place the cursor inside the element's name or select it, then choose **Method** > **Show documentation...** or use the contextual menu.
-The effect varies depending on the target element.
+El efecto varía en función del elemento objetivo.
 Por ejemplo:

 - Selecting a project method or a user class and choosing **Show documentation...** selects the method in the Explorer and switches to the documentation tab
 - Selecting a 4D command or a 4D class name and choosing **Show documentation...** displays the online documentation